Yes, kidney stones can be present without causing pain, especially when they are small or not obstructing urine flow.

 Since silent kidney stones don’t announce themselves with pain, imaging tests become essential tools for diagnosis.
 Common methods include:

-• Ultrasound: A non-invasive scan that detects larger stones and assesses kidney health without radiation exposure.
+- Ultrasound: A non-invasive scan often used first because it can detect many stones and assess kidney health without radiation exposure.

-• X-ray (KUB): Useful for spotting radiopaque stones but less effective for smaller or radiolucent types.
+- X-ray (KUB): Useful for spotting some radiopaque stones but less effective for smaller stones or certain stone types.

 People undergoing imaging for unrelated reasons sometimes discover incidental kidney stones.
 This highlights how asymptomatic stones can lurk undetected.